dmyma/iOS-interview/README.md

 Tell me about a time you had to persuade a group of people to make a big change?
 -Story-Nugget-Situation-Action-Result-What is says
 -by examing the common user behavior and applying the Rabin-Karp alg, I designed a new algorithm to reduca search from O(n) to O(logN) in 90% of cases.
 I can go into more details if you'd like
+-what interview might cover and get feedback politely

 -If you know the team/project.
 What do you like about it?
 What would you improve?
 -Jedi: Would you fit well?
 What are you excited about?
 How do you tackle chalenges?